 The Tiggy is a compact crossover SUV built on the same basic platform as the VW Golf – from which it derives its sporty rather than utilitarian character.

-It is also among the smallest of compact crossovers – about 5 inches shorter than a CX-5 and two inches shorter than a BMW X1.
-This makes it easier to park and leaves more room in your garage, but also less room for cargo (just 23.8 cubes behind the second row) than others in its class.
+It is among the smallest of compact crossovers – almost seven inches shorter overall than a Toyota RAV4, about six inches shorter overall than a Ford Escape and five inches shorter overall than a Mazda5 CX-5.
+This makes it easier to park – and leaves more room in your garage – but also less room for cargo (just 23.8 cubes behind the second row) than others in its class.

 Snappy – and standard – 2.0 turbo engine.